TheTechAngle/TheTechAngle.github.io/AWS/_posts/EC2.md

 #### Instance Pricing

 * On-demand model - flexible, can control how much you pay by stopping and starting your instances according to your need.
 Most expensive per hour.
-* Reserve Instance -for 24/7 instances, for more than a year
+* Reserve Instance -for 24/7 instances, 1 year or 3 years
+  * Standard - Can't convert one reserved intance type to another
+  * Convertible - Can switch
+  * Scheduled reserverd instance - EXACTLY WHAT IT SAYS
+* Spot Capacity - Amazons excess that is lent randomly, good for stuff with flexible start-end times

-one or two reserve instances to cover its normal customer demand but also allow autoscaling to automatically launch on-demand instances during periods of unusually high demand.
+* Dedicated hosts - Cases that does not support multi tenancy one or two reserve instances to cover its normal customer demand but also allow autoscaling to automatically launch on-demand instances during periods of unusually high demand.

 #### Instance Lifecycle